TrialAndErrror/TnE_Assistant/README.md

 If you are having trouble with espeak, it can also be helpful to install espeak through your package manager or from the [PyPI page](https://pypi.org/project/python-espeak/) for python espeak.

+Finally, it is important to have tkinter to use the MouseInfo package.
+On Ubuntu, you can run this command:
+    * sudo apt-get install python3-tk python3-dev

 If those don't work, feel free to reach out to me directly, and we can try and work through the issue!
 If you share the issue with me, I can update this readme with more helpful instructions to help solve further issues